 The Department of Classical Languages offers four majors:

 Major in Greek: This major is intended for students who want a thorough introduction to the language and literature of Greece; students who intend to go on to graduate work in classics will need to take more work in Latin than this major requires.
 Requirements: 36 credits in Greek beyond Greek 102.
 In addition, students must take 30 additional credits in the general area of classical civilization including Classics 110 and 227.
 Further courses in Greek beyond 102 or Latin at any level may count toward this requirement.
-All majors must take Classics 295 in their junior year, and Classics 394 and Classics 400 in their senior year.
+All majors must submit the junior skills portfolio in their junior year, and take Classics 394 and take Classics 400 in their senior year.

 Major in Latin: This major is intended for students who want a thorough introduction to the language and literature of Rome; students who intend to do graduate work in classics will need to take more work in Greek than this major requires.
 Requirements: 36 credits in Latin beyond Latin 102.
 In addition, students must take 30 additional credits in the general area of classical civilization including Classics 110 and 228.
 Further courses in Latin beyond 102 and Greek at any level may count toward this requirement.
-All majors must take Classics 295 in their junior year, and Classics 394 and Classics 400 in their senior year.
+All majors must submit the junior skills portfolio in their junior year, and take Classics 394 and take Classics 400 in their senior year.

 Major in Classical Languages: This major is intended for students who plan to pursue graduate work in classics or who want a thorough introduction to the language and literature of both Greece and Rome.
 Requirements: 30 credits in Latin beyond Latin 102, plus 24 credits in Greek beyond Greek 102; or 30 credits in Greek beyond Greek 102, plus 24 credits in Latin beyond Latin 102.
 In addition, students must take the following in-translation courses: Classics 110 and either 227 or 228, depending on the language emphasized.
-All majors must take Classics 295 in their junior year, and Classics 394 and Classics 400 their senior year.
+All majors must submit the junior skills portfolio in their junior year, and take Classics 394 and take Classics 400 their senior year.

 The College language requirement may be satisfied by completion with a grade of at least C- in any of the Greek or Latin languages numbered 204 or above.